andrew/ultimate-awesome/README.md

 - [awesome-computational-photography](https://github.com/visionxiang/awesome-computational-photography) - A curated list of awesome resources for topics related to computational photography via deep learning, which mainly focuses on image alignment and stitching.
 - [awesome-azure-sql](https://github.com/yorek/awesome-azure-sql) - An awesome list of Azure SQL samples for Developers of any Language and Platform.
 - [awesome-iwb](https://github.com/awesome-iwb/awesome-iwb) - 🕶️ ✨ Collection of practical software for interactive whiteboard.  ✨ 全网最全的 教学辅助软件/一体机软件 推荐清单.
+- [awesome-priceops](https://github.com/priceops/awesome-priceops) - Links to articles, guides and resources related to software pricing and its implementation.  .
 - [awesome-interviews](https://github.com/resumejob/awesome-interviews) - Resources for preparing tech interviews.
 - [Awesome-AI](https://github.com/VidyasagarMSC/Awesome-AI) - The guide to master Artificial Intelligence (machine learning & deep learning) from beginner to advance.
 - [awesome-jamstack](https://github.com/BolajiAyodeji/awesome-jamstack) - :notebook_with_decorative_cover: Curated list of resources: books, videos, articles, speaker decks, tools about using the Jamstack.